-The co-host of Selling Houses Australia said in an interview with Channel 9’s “Today Show” the moment when he found out about the Duchess of Cambridge’s pet name for the Duke was when the latter asked him about one of his plants.
+The co-host of Selling Houses Australia said in an interview with Channel 9’s “Today Show”.
+He found out about the Duchess of Cambridge’s pet name for the Duke was when the latter asked him about one of his plants.

 The British-born landscaper who won a silver gilt medal at the show told the Duke that the plant was one of his prized Buxus, to which the Duchess told her husband: “Babe, we’ve got those.
 We’ve got loads of those.”